 If no community group expresses an interest in bidding for the asset within a 6 week period, then the owner can proceed to sell it.

 If a Community group expresses an interest in bidding, then they have a 6 month (moratorium) period in which to make an offer to the owner.
 The owner will consider the community groups' offer and can accept or reject it.
-If the offer is rejected, the owner can make a sale on the open market.
+If the offer is rejected, the owner can make a sale as he or she sees fit.

 Inclusion on the register will give communities more time to prepare bids to buy land and properties should they come up for sale.
-It does not mean an owner has to sell the property or land to the community, but it aims to give communities more time to secure funds to enable them to compete on a more level playing field.
+It does not mean an owner has to sell the property or land to the community, but it aims to give communities more time to secure funds to enable them to.

 Properties and land will remain on the register for 5 years and applications for inclusion can be renewed by going through the application process again.
-To view the TDC list of registered Assets please refer to the Assets of Community Value Register on the left of this page.
+To view the TDC list of registered Assets please refer to the Assets of Community Value Register in the Useful Documents area of this page.